|

 Assistant Director Steve Harrison becomes Associate Director

-Associate Director Mary Ward becomes Assistant Director and Executive
+Associate Director Mary Ward becomes Assistant Director and Executive Secretary

 Events: